agusbocha/Youtube-API-Analysis/README.md

 ![Sentiment Analysis](Images/sentiment-analysis.png)

 The next step was to do a Spam Detection of the comments collected.
 I used the Bernoulli model trained with 5 datasets that cointain information about comments and their yes or no spam column.
-The result show that 13.5% of the comments were labeled as Spam.
+The result show that only 13.5% of the comments were labeled as Spam.

 ![Spam Detection](Images/spam-detection.png)